 About the vessel: The Greg Mortimer is a new and custom-designed ship, at the cutting edge of nautical technology.
-It features the patented X-BOW™, hydraulic viewing platforms and environmentally friendly virtual anchoring.
+It features the patented X-BOW™, hydraulic viewing platforms, and environmentally friendly virtual anchoring.
 It has four dedicated sea level launching platforms that provide smoother and safer zodiac transfers.
-Once you are back from the explorations, you will be able to relax in the Wellness Centre comprising with sauna, spa and gym equipment.
-Whatsmore, all staterooms have private bathrooms and twin and double-bed configuration options.
+Once you are back from the explorations, you will be able to relax in the Wellness Centre comprising of a sauna, spa, and gym equipment.
+Furthermore, all staterooms have private bathrooms and twin and double-bed configuration options.
 It has ample storage, international power outlets, daily cabin service, as well as all the necessary amenities

 Spend the day exploring Ushuaia, the southernmost city of the Americas.

 After breakfast depart on a half-day city tour of Ushuaia visiting The Mission, Brown and Solier neighbourhoods, where you can see old houses belonging to the first families in Tierra del Fuego.
 Head 11 km out of town to Martial Glacier.
 The ride in the chair lift to the trails leading up to the glacier provides wonderful regional views and of Ushuaia town, the Beagle Channel and its islands.
 Afterwards, continue to the End of the World Museum with exhibitions explaining the history of Tierra del Fuego.

 Transfer to the pier where your expedition team will warmly welcome you on board the Greg Mortimer at approximately 4.00 pm.